fixongbg/SCART666/README.md

     dpi_mode=87
     hdmi_timings=320 1 16 30 34 240 1 2 3 22 0 0 0 60 0 6400000 1

-Eject your SD-card and put it back into the Rpi.
+Save the file, eject your SD-card and put it back into the Rpi.

 Connect the SCART666 adapter to the Rpi and hook up all the necessary cables to your TV/Monitor.
 Turn on the Rpi and you should get a 240p picture!